Ecommerce Guide – Introduction & How to Start an eCommerce Business?

 Before you invest in the product, evaluate it carefully.
 Almost anything on your website that harms visitor behavior can be A/B tested.

 Also, start thinking about your product price and what customer problems they solve.
 That will give you a better idea of how to set your pricing model correctly.
 If you set a price too low, you could fail with your return of investment.
-On the other hand, if your price is too high, a lot of your customers won’t likely be able to afford it.
+On the other hand, if your price is too high, it’s highly likely that a lot of your customers won’t be able to afford it.

 Step 5: Create your online store

-Picture 6.
-To attract customer is to lead them to buy your products
+Picture 3.
+To attract customers is to lead them to buy your products

 Step 7: Marketing your products online